 - Garrett Haines, Tape Op

-Benchmark products are designed and manufactured in the USA.
+Benchmark products are designed and manufactured in the USA, but are sold worldwide.

 The DAC2 is Benchmark's new 2-channel D/A converter.
-The DAC2 converter has lower noise, lower distortion, and improved accuracy when compared to Benchmark's outstanding DAC1 converter.
-The DAC1 has become a reference standard in many of the finest recording studios and mastering rooms.
-The DAC2 defines a new reference.
+The DAC2 converter has lower noise than Benchmark's DAC1 converter, the converter that has been the reference standard in many of the world's finest recording studios and mastering rooms.
+The DAC2 defines the new reference.

 DAC2 converters deliver outstanding musical detail and precise stereo imaging.
 They employ an advanced high-headroom digital filter design, and a new high-sample-rate Asynchronous USB Audio interface.
 All inputs are fully isolated from interface jitter by Benchmark's new UltraLock2™ jitter attenuation system.

-Internal digital processing and conversion is 32-bits, and includes 3.5 dB of headroom above 0 dBFS.
-Four balanced 32-bit D/A converter are summed together for each balanced output.
+Internal digital processing and conversion is 32-bits, and this processing includes 3.5 dB of headroom above 0 dBFS.
+Four balanced 32-bit D/A converter are summed together to create each balanced analog output.
 The performance of the DAC2 exceeds the measurement limits of today's state-of-the art test equipment.

-All digital inputs on the DAC2 D support native DSD conversion.
-DoP 1.1 is automatically detected on all digital inputs, and the system seamlessly switches between native PCM and native DSD conversion.
-DoP 1.1 is supported by many media players, and DSD downloads are now available from several sources.
+All digital inputs on the DAC2 D support native PCM or DSD conversion.
+From any input, DSD is transported with bit accuracy over DoP 1.1.
+DSD and PCM are both natively converted to analog.
+There are no DSD to PCM or PCM to DSD conversions to compromise the quality of the music.
+The DAC2 conversion system seamlessly switches between native PCM and native DSD conversion.
+DSD over DoP 1.1 is supported by many media players, and DSD downloads are now available from several sources.

-Benchmark DAC1 and DAC2 converters are designed to directly drive power amplifiers an speakers.
+Benchmark DAC1 and DAC2 converters are designed to directly drive power amplifiers and speakers.
 Benchmark converters feature adjustable low-impedance passive attenuators at the XLR outputs that can be used to optimize the interface to the power amplifier (or powered monitor).
+This unique Benchmark feature optimizes the gain staging between the DAC and the power amplifier.

 All Benchmark converters are designed for maximum transparency.
 This transparency is absolutely essential in the studio monitoring chain.
-DAC2 converters are ideal for critical reference-quality professional systems.
+For this reason, DAC2 converters are ideal for critical reference-quality professional systems.

 Discover the natural, uncolored, analog sound of the DAC2.